 Staying on top of the legal and policy developments in the climate change arena is no small task.
 As a special service to our members, the Environmental Law Institute provides a series of monthly conference calls with national experts on climate law and policy to keep you up to date and to answer your questions.

-Vicki Arroyo, Executive Director, Climate Center, Georgetown University
+James Bradbury, Mitigation Program Director, Georgetown Climate Center, Georgetown University Law Center

 Michael Gerrard, Founder and Director, Sabin Center for Climate Change Law and Andrew Sabin Professor of Professional Practice, Columbia Law School

 Robert Sussman, Principal, Sussman & Associates